MehrdadShirvani/AlibabaClone-Backend/README.md

 # Transportation Management App – Backend

 ## 📝About the Project
-[IMAGE]

 Welcome to the backend of the **Transportation Management App**, a robust and scalable system designed to manage travelers, routes, ticketing, and vehicle operations.
 This project is architected with **Clean Architecture** principles to ensure high modularity, testability, and long-term maintainability.
-This project is a clone of Alibaba.ir
+This project is inspired by sites like Booking.com and Alibaba.ir

 💡 This backend is designed to work seamlessly with the [Transportation Management Frontend](https://github.com/MehrdadShirvani/AlibabaClone-Frontend), a React-based SPA that consumes the RESTful APIs exposed by this project.